maeddes/hse-2023-summer/README.md

 * How does the topic of Spring Boot relate to Distibuted Systems?
 * What are reasons to not do Distributed Systems?

+## Session 20-Mar-2023 Intro to Cloud-based IDEs and Container Technology

+### Homework:

+* Get a github or gitlab id.
+A public one, please :-)
+* Get a docker id. https://hub.docker.com/signup